Why Are Restaurant Profit Margins So Low?

 Technology can be a powerful tool for improving efficiency and reducing costs in a restaurant.
 Some ideas include:

-• Use POS systems to streamline ordering and payment processes, reduce errors, and track sales data.
+• Use POS systems to streamline ordering and payment processes, reduce errors, and track total sales data.

 • Implement online ordering and reservation systems to reduce labor costs and improve customer service.